 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-I feel like I was the last to know about this adorable Bavarian town!
 Helen, Georgia was another pit stop on our epic southeast USA road trip, and let me be honest, I thought it was going to be a quick, spend-a-couple-of-hours-and-then-head-to-the-next-city kind of stop.
 Not the case.
 While a day trip to Helen, Georgia is enough to get a taste, I highly recommend spending more time here if you get the chance!